adc-trust-ai/trust-free/README.md

   6. Slightly faster prediction for depth-0 trees.
 - Removed:
   1. Redundant attributes (dataset_noNAs, dataset, df_X_train_original, df_Y_train_original, df_train_original).
   2. Redundant LT parameter in importance scoring functions.
+This **breaks backward compatibility**, so it may require **adapting existing pipelines** accordingly for some users.

 Check CHANGELOG.md to see all past release notes.